Blog > Documentation > Mental Status Exam Cheat Sheet + Examples

 Use Objective and Descriptive Language

 Your documentation should reflect what you can directly observe or what the client explicitly says.
 Avoid vague or subjective terms like "seems sad" or "looks anxious."
-Instead, describe the behavior: "Client avoided eye contact, sat hunched over, and spoke in a low tone."
+Instead, describe the behavior: "Client avoided eye contact, sat hunched over, and spoke in a low, monotone voice."
 This type of language is clearer to other providers and strengthens the clinical value of your note.

 Include Direct Quotes When Appropriate

 Using the client’s exact words can provide valuable insight into their mental state, especially when describing mood, thought content, or delusions.
-For example, “I think I’m being followed” gives a clearer picture than a paraphrased summary.
-Use quotes selectively and sparingly to highlight key expressions that are clinically significant.
+Use quotes selectively for clinically significant expressions — for example, “I think I’m being followed” gives a clearer picture than a paraphrased summary.

 Customize Your Documentation